BishopFox/badPods/yaml/hostpid/README.md

       - "604800"
     imagePullPolicy: IfNotPresent
     name: hostpid
-    #nodeName: control-plane-node-name # Uncomment and change to control node name to try and schedule pod on control-plane node
+    #nodeName: k8s-control-plane-node # Force your pod to run on a control-plane node by uncommenting this line and changing to a control-plane node name  restartPolicy: Always
-  restartPolicy: Always
   ```
 [pod-priv.yaml](pod-priv.yaml)